Cobra Continuation Coverage: Everything You Need to Know

-Employees and other qualified beneficiaries must be able to take advantage of their right to a COBRA if the following is true:
+Employees and other qualified beneficiaries must be able to take advantage of their right to COBRA if the following is true:

 - A triggering event has occurred

-- Loss of coverage is a result or will be a result of the triggering event during said event's maximum coverage period
+- Loss of coverage is a result, or will be a result, of the triggering event during said event's maximum coverage period

 An event is a qualifying event if both requirements are met.
 The COBRA statute states that a qualifying event is essentially a triggering event that can lead to the qualified beneficiary losing their coverage.
 The employee who is covered, their spouse, and their dependent child are all considered qualified beneficiaries.

-If the qualified beneficiary experiences a triggering event but the triggering event does not lead to coverage loss, then the triggered event cannot be classified as a qualifying event.
+If the qualified beneficiary experiences a triggering event but the triggering event does not lead to coverage loss, then the triggering event cannot be classified as a qualifying event.
 The employer is not required to offer COBRA coverage if the triggering event is not considered a qualifying event.

 Which Specific Events or Triggering Events Are Also Qualifying Events?